ProdigyView/Laravel-api-crud/README.md

 # Reflexions API CRUD Controller
 This controller is designed to allow rapid protopying of the applications by providing a robust, standardized way that allows javascript applications and mobile applications to easily communicate with a database.
 The methods mentioned in this repo are designed for Laravel's MVC.
 ## Thinking Behind Implementation
+### The Problem: Unneccessary Requirements For Basic Operations
 In Laravel, writing api routes requires a lot of coordination between the mobile team/javascript team and api team, even for simple operations.
 For example, if a mobile developer wanted to search for users that recently registered but are NOT active and to order it by registration date, we would have to:
 #### Define New Api Route
 ```